The HyperTexts

 by Cream

-Cream was the first hard rock supergroup, and included the rock demigod, Eric
+Cream was the first hard rock supergroup; it included the guitar demigod, Eric

 Clapton.
 "Sunshine of Your Love" and "White Room" are timeless classics, but